mindscan-de/BrightFlux/README.md

 Exporters
-* Export dataframes as h5-files (HDF5), so it can be used in multiple ways (e.g. some proof of concept works as well as machine learning)
+* Export data frames as h5-files (HDF5), so it can be used in multiple ways (e.g. some proof of concept works as well as machine learning)

 Client Server / Windowed Data-Retrieval